 In other words, assault is defined as the intention of using willful force to cause bodily harm, and it has to be shown that the charged person understood that their actions would cause such harm.
 Of course, there are several different kinds of assault.

-Assault with a firearm charges involve the use of a gun.
-In addition to shooting someone or attempting to shoot them, an assault with a firearm also can be charged if you hit someone with the butt of your gun (otherwise known as “pistol whipping”).
-Though California has very strict gun laws, assault with a firearm is one of the many gun crimes that our violent crimes lawyers at Simmrin Law Group have experience defending successfully.
+Aggravated assault with a firearm charges involve the use of a gun.
+In addition to shooting someone or attempting to shoot them, an assault with a firearm also can be charged if you hit someone with the butt of your gun (otherwise known as “pistol-whipping”).

 Assault with a Deadly Weapon